 Employees may be using CBD for many physical, emotional, mental, or even neurological health conditions and may experience good results.
 Most people take CBD for pain, inflammation, anxiety, depression, or sleep problems.
 Others take it to relieve muscle spasms associated with multiple sclerosis or reduce seizures associated with epilepsy.
 In fact, two FDA-approved CBD-based medications are Epidiolex for seizures and Sativex for MS. Marinol is another FDA-approved drug for nausea due to chemotherapy as well as the eating disorder, anorexia.
 Sativex and Marilnol contain THC and CBD, while Epidiolex contains only CBD.

-Problems for employers arise when a positive test is caused by CBD containing traces of THC or the real thing – marijuana.
+Problems for employers arise when a positive test is caused by CBD containing traces of THC.
 Another problem is that a positive test doesn’t necessarily mean the employee is impaired, because THC can remain in the system for several weeks.
 Employers may choose to test new hires, employees who appear to be impaired, or just to enforce drug-free policies.

 What happens when an employee tests positive for THC?
 The employer must have a conversation with the employee and offer them a chance to explain why the test turned out positive.
 If an employee is using a CBD product that contains as little as 0.3% (the legal limit), they can still test positive for THC.

 It should be made clear to employees through training and education that they can take CBD, but at their own risk.
 There simply is no way to know exactly how much CBD or THC is in a product unless it is laboratory tested.
 Let them know that even if they let the employer know they are using CBD and they are not impaired, if they test positive there will be consequences.

 “CBD will not impair the ability to work, as long as it is pure and THC levels are low…”